Ribbons and bows everywhere!

 But because cats can vomit at the drop of a hat, the symptoms can be confusing.

 X-rays can be suggestive of a string obstruction, but they don’t always give us a definitive diagnosis.

 Once in a while, I actually find the string under the tongue, so I know I have to take the cat to surgery.
 You can’t simply cut the string and pull, because you will do more injury to the intestines.

-If you have a normally healthy kitty who loses her appetite for more than a day and begins to be reclusive and vomit more than once or twice, it’s time to call the veterinarian.
+- If you have a normally healthy cat who loses their appetite for more than a day and begins to be reclusive and vomit more than once or twice, it’s time to call the veterinarian.